heimskr/why/ISA.md

 # <a name="intro"></a>Introduction

-The VM emulates WhySA, a custom RISC instruction set that may or may not actually be theoretically implementable as real hardware.
+The VM emulates Why, a custom RISC instruction set that may or may not actually be theoretically implementable as real hardware.
 This instruction set has 64-bit word length, and memory addressability is also 64 bits.

 # <a name="registers"></a>Registers
 There are 128 registers.
 Their purposes are pretty much stolen from MIPS: